Pete Latzo: Challenging for the world light heavyweight title, June–July 1928

-Latzo defeated black boxer Larry Johnson in a close ten round points decision before 12,000 at Madison Square Garden on February 21, 1930.
+Latzo defeated Larry Johnson in a close ten round points decision before 12,000 at Madison Square Garden on February 21, 1930.
 Though the fighting was close, Johnson was unable to score often with his powerful right, and many ringside believed Latzo, scoring often with body shots, took at least one more round than his opponent.
-The Brooklyn Daily Eagle believed Johnson deserved the decision as Latzo's only real advantage was his excellent defense against Johnson, who had scored a string of consecutive knockouts before the match.
+The Brooklyn Daily Eagle reported that Johnson deserved the decision as Latzo's only advantage was his defense against Johnson, who had scored a string of consecutive knockouts before the match.
 Latzo was required to crouch and let Johnson lead in most of the bout, as he was wary of Johnson's dangerous right, and had a disadvantage in reach of several inches.

 Latzo fought Jimmy Slattery, former world light heavyweight champion, in a seven-round No Contest on May 27, 1930, at Boston Garden.
 The purses of both boxers were withheld and they were ordered to leave the ring by the referee when it appeared they were exerting too little effort to merit continuing.

 In one of his last bouts on June 5, 1934, Latzo lost to Pennsylvania's state middleweight champion Teddy Yarosz in a fourth-round technical knockout in Millvale.
 With a blow to the chin, Yarosz briefly dropped Latzo in the fourth for a one count which caused the referee to step in and end the bout.
 Latzo protested the call to end the bout, but Yarosz had dominated much of the match, and had stunned him badly in the third.
 Yarosz would take the world middleweight championship only three months later.